jpsaha/typst-site/README.md

 The OG pipeline uses metadata to generate page-specific social preview images.

-Generated OG sources and images are kept under:
+Generated OG sources and intermediate images are kept under:

 ```text
 generated/og/
 ```

-and the published images are copied into:
+and published images are copied into:

 ```text
 dist/assets/og/